mandolyte/csv-utils/sortcsv/README.md

 This utility will sort a CSV file.
 However, it is done in-memory and has limits.

+*To Do*
+- Remove the mapping option... not that useful.
+Consider another CSV utility to map values
+- Allow specification of a comma delimited list of column numbers to sort on
+- To with above, add some method of specifying ascending or descending for each of the columns provided.
+Default to ascending for all of them.
+- To be consistent with other utilities, have columns start at 1, not zero.

+## Information
 Use the -help argument to show:

 ```